zeiglerd/react-interview-challenge/README.md

 Hello!
 Welcome to the Advisor's Excel coding challenge.
 The goal of this exercise is to give us an idea of how you write code, and to see your communication style.
-When you complete with challenge, our team will review your code and if accepted, we will meet for an interview in which we will discuss your work and review with you.
+When you complete the challenge, our team will review your code and if accepted, we will meet for an interview in which we will discuss your work and review with you.

-## Current Codebase

-First, make sure you can run the codebase as it currently exists.
+We do ask that you complete this project in Javascript/Typescript, though you may use any frameworks, libraries, or packages you would like.

-#### Prerequisites
+### Prerequisites
 - [Docker](https://www.docker.com/products/docker-desktop/)
-- Node version 18

-Once you have both installed, you can run the database, front-end, and back-end however works best for you, though note that when we evaluate your work, we will simply pull down the project and run `docker compose up --build`, so make sure that works when sending your work in.

-The existing codebase is a simple application that allows you to create, update, and remove todo list items, as well as mark them complete or incomplete.
-The front and back end are written in typescript.

-The front end is written in React, and makes use of styled components and React hooks.
-The back end is written in Express, and uses PG for handling database queries.
-A database will also spin up when running the docker containers.
+A database will spin up when running the `docker-compose up -d` command.
 To modify what is added to that database upon initialization, check the `init-db.sql` file.

-## Part 1 (1-2 hours)

-For part 1 of the coding challenge, we would like you to add the ability to create, update, complete, and remove child todos.
-You may do this however you think would be best to implement this feature, but be sure to look at the business requirements in the `part1story.pdf` and ensure you implement to that specification.
-Please complete this part of the challenge before moving onto part 2, and make sure to note the branch or commit hash that marks the end of part 1.

-## Part 2 (1-2 hours)
-For part 2 of the coding challenge, we would like you to get the backend as close to production ready as possible.
-We ask that you do what you can within a 1-2 hour time period.

-## Questionnaire
-After you finish both parts, please go through the questions in `questionnaire.md` and answer those as best you can.
-These questions will help us understand what you would do if you had more time to work on this, as well as get a few other answers that help us evaluate you as a candidate for this position.

-## Questions
-If you have any questions on this challenge, feel free to reach out to michael.hartung@advisorsexcel.com and he will get back to you within 24 hours.
-Any questions you have about the challenge are welcome.
+For credentials to connect to the database, take a look at the included .env file.
+Make sure you can connect to the database, and reach out if you need help.

+### The Challenge

+You are being asked to create software for an atm at a bank.
+At this atm, the bank’s customers should be able to:
+- Make Withdrawals
+- Make Deposits
+- Check Balance

+In order to access these options, the customer needs to enter their bank account number.
+Their bank account number can correspond to one of several account types (Checking, Savings, Credit).

+All of these values should persist in the provided database.

+There are a couple rules behind these three actions.

+#### Making Withdrawals
+When making a withdrawal, the following rules apply.
+- A customer can withdraw no more than $200 in a single transaction.
+- A customer can withdraw no more than $400 in a single day.
+- A customer can withdraw any amount that can be dispensed in $5 bills.
+- The customer cannot withdraw more than they have in their account, unless it is a credit account, in which case they cannot withdraw more than their credit limit.

+#### Making Deposits
+When making a deposit, the following rules apply.
+- A customer cannot deposit more than $1000 in a single transaction.
+- If this is a credit account, the customer cannot deposit more in their account than is needed to 0 out the account.

+#### Checking Balance
+The customer should be output their balance when selecting this option.

+### Wrapping Up
+Once you have completed the project, we ask that you take some time to answer the questions in the included `wrap-up.md` file.

+### Evaluation Process
+When evaluating this project, we will first start up the database in a docker container and ensure we can connect to that database via the credentials in the .env file.

+We will then follow the instructions you provide on how to run this project.
+Please ensure your project is runnable, as we will not consider a project we aren’t able to get running.

+After testing the project and reviewing code, we will discuss internally, and if your project is accepted, we will reach out to schedule the first interview, which involves a code review of your project.